 Yet the Universe is not all dark, and any convincing model of structure formation must also robustly predict the evolution of its visible constituents.
-Hydrodynamical simulations co-evolve collision-less dark matter with the baryonic component necessary for the formation of luminous galaxies.
-Current efforts in this area mainly follow one of three numerical approaches: Lagrangian smoothed particle hydrodynamics (SPH; Gingold & Monaghan 1977; Monaghan 1992; Katz, Weinberg & Hernquist 1996; Price & Monaghan 2007), Eulerian adaptive mesh refinement methods (AMR; e.g. Kravtsov 1999; Knebe, Green & Binney 2001; Teyssier 2002; Bryan et al. 2014) or, more recently, Lagrangian 'moving mesh' (e.g. Springel 2010; Vandenbroucke & De Rijcke 2016) or Godunov-type methods (e.g. Gaburov & Nitadori 2011; Hopkins 2015).
-Each of these have their own virtues and weaknesses, and often yield conflicting solutions even when applied to simple test problems (O'Shea et al. 2005; Agertz et al. 2007; Tasker et al. 2008; Hubber, Falle & Goodwin 2013).
+Hydrodynamical simulations co-evolve collisionless dark matter with the baryonic component necessary for the formation of luminous galaxies.
+Current efforts in this area mainly follow one of three numerical approaches: Lagrangian smoothed particle hydrodynamics (SPH; Gingold & Monaghan 1977; Monaghan 1992; Katz, Weinberg & Hernquist 1996; Price & Monaghan 2007), Eulerian adaptive mesh refinement methods (AMR; e.g. Kravtsov 1999; Teyssier 2002; Knebe, Green & Binney 2001; Bryan, G. et al 2014) or, more recently, Lagrangian "moving mesh" (e.g. Springel 2010; Vandenbroucke & De Rijcke 2016) or Godunov-type methods (e.g. Gaburov & Nitadori 2011; Hopkins 2015).
+Each of these have their own virtues and weaknesses, and often yield conflicting solutions even when applied to simple test problems (O'Shea et al. 2005; Agertz, et al 2007; Tasker et al. 2008; Hubber, Falle & Goodwin 2013).

-Inconsistency between numerical methods, however, is likely overwhelmed by uncertainties in the physical processes responsible for galaxy formation (e.g. Scannapieco et al. 2012; Schaller et al. 2015a; Sembolini et al. 2016).
-Star formation, feedback from supernovae (SNe), and active galactic nuclei (AGNs), metal enrichment and viscosity, for example, all occur on physical scales not resolved by simulations.
-Instead, they must be modelled using 'subgrid' techniques - parametrizations of the unresolved processes employed within each resolution element or smoothing kernel (see e.g. Schaye et al. 2015; Somerville & Davé 2015, for recent discussions).
+Inconsistency between numerical methods, however, is likely overwhelmed by uncertainties in the physical processes responsible for galaxy formation (e.g. Scannapieco et al 2012; Schaller et al. 2015a; Sembolini et al 2016).
+Star formation, feedback from supernovae (SNe) and active galactic nuclei (AGN), metal enrichment and viscosity, for example, all occur on physical scales not resolved by simulations.
+Instead, they must be modelled using "subgrid" techniques - parameterisations of the unresolved processes employed within each resolution element or smoothing kernel (see, e.g., Somerville & Davé 2015; Schave et al 2015, for recent discussions).
 To make matters worse, the physical processes that these models attempt to emulate are often poorly constrained by observation and models must be calibrated so that simulations sensibly reproduce some desired set of galaxy observations.

 This necessarily imparts large ambiguities on galaxy formation models since different groups employ not only different numerical methods but also different implementations of subgrid processes and the parameters that govern them.
-As a result, even simulations starting from the same initial conditions, but carried out using different hydrodynamical codes, do not converge to similar solutions.
-This was pointed out by Scannapieco et al. (2012), who used nine different hydrodynamical codes to simulate the formation of a Milky Way-mass galaxy ( $\sim 10^{12} M{\odot}$ ) from two sets of initial conditions that differed only in numerical resolution.
-Despite sharing initial conditions, galaxies simulated with different codes possessed a wide variety of visual morphologies, from star-forming discs to red-and-dead ellipticals, had final stellar masses that varied by almost an order of magnitude, and instantaneous star formation rates (SFRs) that differed by a factor of $\sim 10^3$ ; some 'observables' even spanned the extremes of available observational data.
+As a result, even simulations starting from the sameinitial conditions, but carried out using different hydrodynamical codes, do not converge to similar solutions.
+This was pointed out by Scannapieco et al (2012), who used 9 different hydrodynamical codes to simulate the formation of a Milky Way-mass galaxy ($\sim 10^{12} \, \mathrm{M}{\odot}$) from two sets of initial conditions that differed only in numerical resolution.
+Despite sharing initial conditions, galaxies simulated with different codes possessed a wide variety of visual morphologies, from star-forming disks to red-and-dead ellipticals, had final stellar masses that varied by almost an order of magnitude, and instantaneous star formation rates (SFRs) that differed by a factor $\sim 10^3$; some "observables" even spanned the extremes of available observational data.
 Although the majority of the galaxy-to-galaxy variation was driven by different implementations of feedback, even the same code did not produce consistent galaxy properties when run at different mass resolution.
 Systematic tests such as these highlight the uncertainties inherent to galaxy formation simulations.